ProvableHQ/leo/examples/battleship/README.md

 ### Graphical Representation

-The following diagram depicts the records and transitions a game.
+The following diagram depicts the records and transitions in a game.

 ![diagram](./diagram.png)